 At the next Bay Area Association of Democratic (BAAD) Women meeting on Thursday, Aug.
 20, Sherrie Matula will share details of the newly formed Sisters United, an initiative to turn out women voters.

-"Houston Chronicle" business columnist Chris Tomlinson will be the guest speaker at the next Bay Area New Democrats meeting on Wednesday, Feb.
-11. BAND meets at 7 p.m. on the second Wednesday of the month at the Harris County Courthouse Bay Area Annex, 16603 Buccaneer, across the parking lot from the Freeman Branch Library.
+State Rep. Gene Wu of District 137 will be the guest speaker at the Bay Area New Democrats (BAND) meeting on Wednesday, Aug.
+12. Rep. Wu, a former Harris County prosecutor who has served in the State House since 2013, will update us on the most recent legislative session.
+The meeting begins at 7 p.m. in the Harris County Courthouse Bay Area Annex, 16603 Buccaneer, Houston 77062, across the parking lot from Freeman Branch Library.

 Please note that the address listed for Doug Peterson's pre-launch campaign party was incorrect in the BAND Notes.
 The correct address is 14903 Village Elm St., Houston 77062.
 The first campaign event for Doug Peterson, a founding member of Bay Area New Democrats and the organization's first president, will be at 7 p.m.
 Tuesday, June 30 at the home of Terry and Candy Anderson.